notoriousno/klein-basics/branching.rst

         def third(request):
             return 'third'

 Expanding
 ---------

-It's an inevitable fact that your application will grow and the need to import Klein objects from other module will become necessary.
-Without going into great detail, Klein (or Twisted) handles rendering of responses using Twisted `Resource <http://twistedmatrix.com/documents/current/api/twisted.web.resource.Resource.html>`_ objects and behave very similar to graphs or trees.
-In fact, if we continue with the tree concept, the Resource is either the "last render point" (aka. ``leaf``) or a point which splits off into other Resources (aka. a ``branch``).
-Find out a bit more about Twisted `Resources <http://twistedmatrix.com/documents/current/web/howto/using-twistedweb.html#web-howto-using-twistedweb-resources>`_.
-If a route function passes ``branch=True`` to the ``route``, then the function can return a Twisted `Resource <http://twistedmatrix.com/documents/current/api/twisted.web.resource.Resource.html>`_.
+It's an inevitable fact that your application will grow and it may prove useful to import Klein objects from another module.
+Without going into great detail, Klein can handle nested routes by passing in ``branch=True`` in the ``route`` decorator, which allows then additional endpoints can be exposed.
+The route function should return Twisted a `Resource <http://twistedmatrix.com/documents/current/api/twisted.web.resource.Resource.html>`_ object, which contain endpoints of their own.
+The actual implementation is much easier and less intimidating so please read on!

 Static Files